2015 Marks CAMA's 31th Anniversary of our famous Kent Fall Festival

 ADMISSION FEES: $10 for adults/teens, $5 children age 6-12, free for children age 5 or less.
 Free for CAMA members.

-CAMA's 2013 Fall Festival was a great success attracting record crowds for all three days.
+CAMA's 2014 Fall Festival was a great success attracting record crowds for all three days.
 The weather was perfect all three days and festival-goers were in the mood to see machines.
-We have every intention of making our 2014 a edition special as it will be our 30th anniversary of holding this festival in Kent.
+We have every intention of making our 2015 a fitting follow-up.

 Skip Kern, our lead man in the Blacksmith Shop, plans a full weekend of demonstrations along with a number of other area blacksmiths setting up shop near ours.

-In the Industrial Hall of Steam, Conrad Milster will be giving talks and live demonstrations of our various antique steam engines.
+In the Industrial Hall of Steam, there will be live demonstrations of our various antique steam engines.
 We hope to see our Nagle-Corliss engine in operation for this show.
 See our newest acquisition, a very early (possibly Ames) engine, that came to us in beautiful condition, on loan from the New York Hall of Science.

 Besides all of CAMA's permanent exhibits, the grounds will be filled with vendors and outside exhibitors that have brought items to be sold, or shown off.